The Sand Bypass System

 Why is it necessary?

 The Southport Bar was incredibly dangerous until 1986 when the Gold Coast Seaway was opened.
 Predominant southeasterly winds, the significant northern drift of sand and wave climate combined to move an estimated 500,000 cubic metres of sand along the south-east Queensland coast each year.
 Over time the Nerang River mouth moved northward by up to 60 metres each year, causing land erosion and changing sandbanks at the bar and adjoining Broadwater.
 The sand bypass system was provided for in the design of the Gold Coast Seaway as it was recognised that the breakwaters would not be effective for long without a solution to the littoral drift problem.
 The large-capacity fixed-sand bypassing system is an integral part of the design of the seaway.

 Benefits of the Sand By-Pass System

 The system currently delivers 500,000 cubic metres of sand from the spit to South Stradbroke Island each year.
 Today, the Gold Coast Seaway facilitates safe transit between the Broadwater and the ocean for recreational and commercial vessels.
 An improvement in water quality due to increased tidal exchange has enhanced biodiversity in the Broadwater.
 The Broadwater also has a greater capacity for flood relief.
-New clearance provides a minimum depth of 4.6 metres at low tide.
-The sand bypassing system, ongoing dredging and construction of Wave Break Island have ensured that the entrance to the Broadwater was stabilised without detriment to surrounding beaches.
+The construction of the sand bypass system, dredging and construction of Wavebreak Island have ensured that the entrance to the Broadwater was stabilised without detriment to surrounding beaches.